 Practicing chords and chord changes

-Before starting with the basics of fingerstyle guitar (which is mainly about the picking hand), let's focus on the fretting hand, that means practicing chords and chord changes.
+Before starting with the basics of fingerstyle guitar (which is mostly about the picking hand), let's focus on the fretting hand, which means practicing chords and chord changes.

 Practicing chords

 In the beginning you should make sure to know at least the most basic major, minor and seventh chords.
 If you don't know them yet, you can learn them one by one or as part of a chord progression.
-I would recommend that you learn them as part of a chord progression, as this is definitely more fun.
+I would recommend learning them as part of a chord progression, as this is definitely more fun.

-If you are completely new to learning the guitar, you will probably need some time to learn the chords mentioned above.
+If you are completely new to learning the guitar, you will probably need some time to learn the above chords.
 This is normal and you shouldn't give up too soon.

 Practicing chord changes